YouTube is HUGE!

 For example, take a look at this Harry Potter video.

-This video is composed of the person talking interspersed with the images from the Harry Potter movies.
-As such, it doesn’t need many patterns interrupts because the video is already very dynamic as it is.
+This video is composed of the person talking interspersed with images from the Harry Potter movies.
+As such, it doesn’t need many patterns of interrupts because the video is already very dynamic as it is.

 However, the presenter has added lots of graphics to make the video more fun to watch.

 Take a look at this hilarious image (I crack up everytime I see it):

 #13- Posting Frequency?
 Do What’s Right for Your Channel

 Right off the bat, there’s no ideal video posting frequency!

 Here’s Brian Dean’s channel only has 26 videos, and he has 249 000 subscribers already!

 More is better IF you can maintain high video quality.
 If you can’t; then less is better, because, like I said, earlier-bad videos hurt your brand and quality is still king.